 How To Get To The Koh Yao Islands

-There are ferries from Phuket as well as Krabi to Koh Yao Noi.
+There is a direct ferry from Phuket to Koh Yao Noi, as well as from Krabi to Koh Yao Noi.
 Both are about the same distance from the islands, but in opposite directions (Phuket to the west, Krabi to the east).

 The ferries leave Phuket from Bang Rong Pier.
 A taxi from the airport to the pier is THB500 (US$16).

 The ferries run about once an hour – there are more frequent fast boats that bring you to Koh Yao Yai in 30 minutes, and the slower, cheaper slow ferries, which take about an hour.

 The ferries stop in Koh Yao Yai first and continue then to Koh Yao Noi (only eight minutes away).